ADVRHumanoids/iit-dagana-ros-pkg/dagana_gazebo/readme.md

 ### Istructions:

+- Ioannis, you have to compile this package

 - You need the `new_end_effectors` branch of centauro model (https://github.com/ADVRHumanoids/iit-centauro-ros-pkg/pull/37/commits/9d3ac95208e58ee8cfbe95cf31efe1808ddcf66b)

 - When generating the centauro models, put `dagana` for the model used by gazebo, and `dagana_fixed` for all the others (Xbot, Cartesio).